What Is Btrfs

 Then, EaseUS data recovery software will connect to your NAS and start a NAS device scanning.
 After the scan, you will see all the deleted, lost, or existing files on your NAS server.

 You can apply the "Filter" feature or click the "Search files or folders" option to find the lost files on the hard drive.
 Select wanted NAS files that you lost on the server and click "Recover" to save them to another location.

 Click the "Recover" button to restore deleted NAS files.

-Another effective way to recover Btrfs RAID data is using EaseUS manual data recovery service.
-It offers the following services after FREE diagnosis.
+Another effective way to recover Btrfs RAID data is using EaseUS Data Recovery Services.
+It offers the following services after a FREE diagnosis.
 Contact the experts to get help.